sihanwusean/sihanwulab/README.md

 Given the prevalence of ecDNA in cancer, we sought to interrogate the most fundamental question: what is the structure of ecDNA and its impact on gene regulation?
 By integrating a series of sequencing, imaging, and computational approaches, we have proven that ecDNA is circular with higher transcriptional activity due to its de-compacted chromatin and rewired cis-chromatin interactions, providing new insight into how circular ecDNA structure impacts oncogene function, bridging ecDNA biology with modern cancer genetics and epigenetics.

-**The long-term goal of our lab is to understand the molecular basis supporting ecDNA functions in cancer.** Let’s begin with revisiting one of the most fundamental knowledge in biology, the Central Dogma, which depicts the flow of genetic information, and place ecDNA into the picture.
+**The long-term goal of our lab is to understand the molecular functions of ecDNA, and the molecular mechanisms maintaining ecDNA in cancer.** Let’s begin with revisiting one of the most fundamental knowledge in biology, the Central Dogma, which depicts the flow of genetic information, and place ecDNA into the picture.
 Then we can begin to ask: How does ecDNA replicate?
 How does ecDNA transcribe?
 How is the epigenetic landscape of ecDNA altered to enable higher transcriptional activity?
+How does ecDNA impact the transcriptome of cancer?
+How does ecDNA repair upon damage?
 By understanding these mechanisms, we will be able to develop specific therapeutic strategies to eliminate ecDNA and target oncogenes that are otherwise undruggable, such as *MYC*.